fsperotto/lts/lts/nts/pkg_docs/README.tex.md

     by (Zaremba et al., 2015).
 Dropout was applied after each LSTM layer.

-2. Instead of only using the final representations from the 200-unit LSTM, though ñ the outputs from the three LSTMs were concatenated together to form a single tensor of size 32x10x1700.
+2. Instead of only using the final representations from the 200-unit LSTM, though ‚Äì the outputs from the three LSTMs were concatenated together to form a single tensor of size 32x10x1700.
 This provided direct connections for the first two LSTMs in the final encodings, which then were mapped by a linear layer to the softmax output for a